-As this relates to people with dementia, The Lamoine staff are trained in communication techniques to deal with this difficult behavior as well as looking for the warning signs of possible self-neglect.
+As this relates to people with dementia, The Lamoine staff will be trained in communication techniques to deal with this difficult behavior as well as looking for the warning signs of possible self-neglect.
 Every person with dementia is different and represents differently.
 It is important for us to know your loved one’s past as well as their likes and dislikes in order to be able to help.
 We tailor encounters and activities for who they are as well as who they have been throughout life.

 Please call Annette Carper or myself at 309-575-3108 or you may email me at firstname.lastname@example.org to learn more about us.
 We currently are offering limited tours since it is an active construction site but have videos and information to share.